BluePigman/BluePagmanBot/README.md

 IMPORTANT: If you don't want to set up a MongoDB, then use v1.2 in releases.

 1. Download the latest release and extract or clone this repository.
 2. Create a [python virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) and run `pip install -e .` in the project's directory.
+(The `-e` flag installs the package in editable mode, which is useful for development.)
 3. Make a Twitch account if you do not already have one.
 4. Get the OAuth token of the Twitch account to be used as the bot [here](https://twitchapps.com/tmi/).
 5. Rename `config_example.py` to `config.py`, and fill in the details.